yuanbohan/grok/README.md

 }
 ```

+## Notice

+`grok_rs` is based on [regex][regex] crate, so lacks several features that are not known how to implement efficiently.
+This includes, but is not limited to, look-around and backreferences.
+In exchange, all regex searches in this crate have worst case `O(m * n)` time complexity, where `m` is proportional to the size of the regex and `n` is proportional to the size of the string being searched.

 ## Elastic Grok compliance

 This crate declares compatible with [elastic grok patterns v8.14.0][grok-patterns], which is tagged at 2024-06-05.